Sectorial descent for wrapped Fukaya categories: Statement of results

 \subsection{Mostly Legendrian stops}

-In this paper, we are primarily interested in stops which are mostly Legendrian in the sense of the following working definition:
+In this paper, we are particularly interested in stops which are mostly Legendrian in the sense of the following working definition:

 \begin{definition}[Mostly Legendrian] A closed subset $\f$ of a contact manifold $Y^{2n-1}$ is called \emph{mostly Legendrian} iff it admits a decomposition $\f=\f^\subcrit\cup\f^\crit$ for which $\f^\subcrit$ is closed and is contained in the smooth image of a second countable manifold of dimension $<n-1$ (i.e.\ strictly less than Legendrian), and $\f^\crit\subseteq Y\setminus\f^\subcrit$ is a Legendrian submanifold.
-When working with mostly Legendrian stops $\f$, we will usually specify a decomposition $\f=\f^\subcrit\cup\f^\crit$ (though for the most part, one could also simply take $\f^\crit$ to be as large as possible, namely the entire smooth Legendrian locus of $\f$).
-The notion of a \emph{mostly Lagrangian} closed subset of a symplectic manifold is defined similarly. \end{definition}
+If $\f$ is mostly Legendrian, then there is a canonical largest choice of $\f^\crit\subseteq\f$ as the smooth Legendrian locus of $\f$ and smallest choice of $\f^\subcrit=\f\setminus\f^\crit$ as its complement.
+The notion of a \emph{mostly Lagrangian} closed subset of a symplectic manifold is defined analogously. \end{definition}

 The key property of this definition is that a generic positive Legendrian isotopy will intersect a given mostly Legendrian $\f$ only by passing through $\f^\crit$ transversally (Lemma \ref{genericpositiveisotopy}).
 In most applications, the relevant mostly Legendrian stops admit some sort of reasonable \emph{finite} (or at least locally finite) stratification by \emph{disjoint} locally closed \emph{isotropic} submanifolds.
 However, the definition allows for rather more general phenomena (see Example \ref{mostlyLegexa}).